Dutch prosecutors to press attempted murder charges against footballer Promes | Law-Order

 Dutch prosecutors to press attempted murder charges against footballer Promes

-Dutch prosecutors intend to press attempted murder charges against Spartak Moscow football player Quincy Promes, a spokesperson for the Amsterdam public prosecutor's office said.
+Dutch prosecutors intend to press attempted murder charges against Spartak Moscow football player Quincy Promes, they said on Wednesday, in order to ensure his case proceeds as quickly as possible.
+Promes was arrested in connection with a July 2020 stabbing in the Dutch town of Abcoude.

+Dutch prosecutors intend to press attempted murder charges against Spartak Moscow football player Quincy Promes, they said on Wednesday, in order to ensure his case proceeds as quickly as possible.

-Promes was arrested in 2020 in connection with a stabbing in the Dutch town of Abcoude.
-The spokesperson said further details of the charges against Promes, a former Ajax Amsterdam player and Dutch international, would be published on Wednesday.
+Promes was arrested in connection with a July 2020 stabbing in the Dutch town of Abcoude.
+It later emerged that the alleged victim was Promes's cousin and the incident took place in a fight after a family party.
+Promes has denied involvement.
+Prosecutors had initially intended to charge Promes, a former Ajax Amsterdam player and Dutch international, with attempted manslaughter and aggravated assault.

+But after the alleged victim's lawyer asked for the heavier charge, Promes's lawyer agreed, in order to ensure the case proceed as quickly as possible.
+Hearings are planned for March 31, the public prosecutor's office said in a statement.
+Promes, 30, was playing for Ajax at the time of the incident, but moved to Spartak Moscow in February, 2021.
+He scored a goal in Spartak's 2-0 win over Dynamo Moscow on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)